 A report on the presence or otherwise of products or materials containing asbestos, called amiante.
 This rule only applies to properties granted planning permission earlier than 1st July 1997.
-The period of the validity of the report is not regulated.
+The period of the validity of the report is for an indeterminate period.

 A report on the presence or otherwise of paintwork that contains lead, in a report called the constat de risque d'exposition au plomb - CREP.
 This survey requirement applies to all properties built before 1949.

 The report cannot be dated earlier than one year from sale completion.
 If lead is not found to be present, or to be so low as to not be a risk to health, then no further survey is necessary on a subsequent sale of the property.

 The survey requirement also applies to the communal areas of a block of flats and to all rental properties let since 1st August 2008.
 In relation to rental properties the survey must have taken place within the last six years, and where lead is not found, no further survey is required.

 Where the large-scale presence of lead paintwork is found the technician undertaking the survey is required to inform the préfecture and the owner can be made to undertake remedial work.